bcgov/smk-legacy-ui/docs/SMK-API-Get-a-map-configuration-by-ID.md

-#
+# `GET` /MapConfigurations/{id} - Retrieve the latest versions of a SMK Map Configurations (non-published only)

+Executing a GET at the /MapConfigurations/{id} endpoint with the SMK id will return the related Map Configuration document

 > **Note**
 >
-> The document returned will be the latest version, not the published
+> The document returned will be the latest version, not the published version.
-> version.
-To get the published version, you must call the /Published/
+> To get the published version, you must call the /Published/ endpoints.

+> **Note**
+>
-> endpoints NOTE: It is possible to fetch previous version from this
-> endpoint by including a query parameter of *version* with the desired
+> It is possible to fetch previous version from this endpoint by including a query parameter of *version* with the desired version number.
-> version number.
-This is not the preferred method of getting the
-> current published configuration.
+> This is not the preferred method of getting the current published configuration.

 Example of curl command: